xhuanggit/simgrid/doc/doxygen/2016-08-01-simgrid-synchronisation.html.md

 ### Motivation

-Simcalls are not so easy to understand and adding a new one is not so easy.
+Simcalls are not so easy to understand and adding a new one is not so easy either.
 In order to add one simcall, one has to first add it to the [list of simcalls](https://github.com/simgrid/simgrid/blob/4ae2fd01d8cc55bf83654e29f294335e3cb1f022/src/simix/simcalls.in) which looks like this: